-Hire Firefighter/EMT or Firefighter /Medic from overtime (OT) list while considering the need of medical certs on the days staffing.

-- If no firefighter can be hired move to Engineers. - If no Engineers can be hired move to Captains. - If no Captains can be hired move to Battalion Chiefs.
+- Hire a Firefighter/EMT or Firefighter/Medic from the overtime (OT) list while considering EMS certification needs. - If no firefighter can be hired, hire an Engineer. - If no Engineers can be hired, hire a Captain. - If no Captains can be hired, hire a Battalion Chief. - If no individual can be hired, the Fire Chief or his/her designee shall appoint an employee to work the shift.